nrwl/nx/docs/shared/concepts/integrated-vs-package-based.md

 ## How to Choose

 Nx itself doesn't care which style you choose.
-You can have a package-based repo setup and still host projects that use Nx plugins from the integrated repo setup.
-Hence you end up with a "hybrid" approach.
-Similarly, a Standalone App workspace setup is none other than an integrated Nx monorepo, but with only one application using a different folder layout.
+You can use all the features of Nx whether you are in a package based repo or integrated repo.
+Certain Nx features will be more or less valuable for a standalone app, but all the features of Nx are still available to be put in place as soon as that repo grows to include more apps.

 You can be successful working in any style, and there are ways to transition between them.
 At a high level